ayush1k/ayush1k/README.md

 ## 🧠 About Me

-A recent B.Tech CSE graduate from Rajkiya Engineering College, Kannauj, with a passion for building intelligent and scalable web applications.
+I am currently pursuing my M.Tech from the Institute of Engineering and Technology, Lucknow, specializing in **Artificial Intelligence and Data Science**.I have done my B.Tech in CSE from Rajkiya Engineering College Kannauj I have a passion for building intelligent and scalable web applications.
 I'm a full-stack developer skilled in **React**, **Node.js**, **Python**, **JavaScript**, and **Tailwind CSS**.
 I love open-source contributions and am always curious about AI/ML, automation, and secure systems.

 ---